ahwm/payment-gateway-client/README.md

 * [Vericheck](https://vericheck.transactiongateway.com/merchants/resources/integration/integration_portal.php)
 * [VizyPay](https://vizypay.transactiongateway.com/merchants/resources/integration/integration_portal.php)

 ***Note:*** *This is not an indication of endorsement and there is no guarantee of compatibility.
-These providers have not been tested.*
+With the exception of NMI, these providers have not been tested.*

 If you find another gateway that uses this system, please file an issue to get this list updated.